SahibYar/Effective-Cpp-Summary/chapter-1-accustoming-yourself-to-c-++/item-3.md

 ### Item 3 - Use `const` whenever possible
 The `const` keyword is remarkably versatile.
-Outside of classes, it is use for constants at global or namesapces scope, as well as for objects declared `static` at file, function or block scope.
+Outside of classes, it is use for constants at global or namespaces scope, as well as for objects declared `static` at file, function or block scope.
 Inside classes, you can use it for both static and non-static data members.
 For pointers, you can specify whether the pointer itself is `const`, the data it points to is `const`, both or neither:
 ```C++
 char greeting[]="Hello";
 char *p = greeting;             //  non-const pointer, non-const data